Estepona: Transport

 Gibraltar Airport is the nearest international airport serving Estepona.
 It is 45 km away and has direct flights to Manchester, London Heathrow Airport, London Gatwick and London Luton.
 Málaga Airport is the next nearest international airport serving Estepona and is located approximately 80 km away.
 Estepona is served by the Autovía A-7 which runs along the Costa del Sol.
 There is also a toll road, referred to as the Autopista AP-7, which provides faster travel along the route between Málaga and Estepona by-passing many of the urban areas along the route, such as Marbella.
 There are two toll stations en route and toll charges vary throughout the year.
 Normally you can travel from Málaga to Estepona for less than 10 euros in toll charges for a normal size car.

 The Costa del Sol railway is planned to link Málaga to Estepona via Marbella.

 Estepona Port

 Estepona Port and Marina is a working fishing port offering restaurants and bars.
 The port features daily auctions for a wide variety of seafood.
 The port is also the location of the Estepona street market - a collection of stalls selling numerous textile and leather goods mostly.
 The market is usually in Estepona on Sundays but it travels around the Málaga province to areas like Puerto Banús, Marbella, Casares, Torremolinos, Fuengirola and more.

+Real Estate

+Estepona is recognised for its stable and high-value property market, attracting international buyers seeking luxury villas, golf-front estates, and marina residences.
+Despite fluctuations in nearby Costa del Sol areas, premium real estate in Estepona has historically shown strong resilience.